Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 Three of the 9 essential amino acids are also known as branched-chain amino acids (BCAAs): leucine, isoleucine, and valine.
 Some benefits of BCAAs are muscle growth, decreased severity of muscle soreness (post-workout), and reduced exercise exhaustion and fatigue.

 We always prefer going the real food route when possible, so be sure to get plenty of BCAAs in your diet through the foods that you eat.
 Beef, chicken and turkey breast, tuna, salmon, eggs, and Greek yogurt are all great sources of BCAAs.
-Because BCCAs have significant benefits, using a supplement may be something to consider, but just like with collagen peptides, these should be consumed with your protein powder, not on its own!
+Because BCCAs have significant benefits, using a supplement may be something to consider, but just like with collagen peptides, these should be consumed with your protein powder, not on their own!

 Our Favorite BCAA Supplement Powders

 When it comes to BCAAs, we love using Vital Performance Recover because it provides 5 grams of BCAAs per serving in addition to all 9 amino acids and 20 grams of collagen peptides.
 After your workout, simply combine 2 scoops with 16 ounces of water and shake!

 Now that we’ve covered our favorite protein powder options, here are a few that we recommend skipping:

 - Soy Protein Powder – With the exception of occasional fermented soy in the form of tamari or miso, or fresh edamame, we typically recommend limiting soy products.
 While soy is a complete protein, soybeans are one of the most highly genetically modified foods in our world today and contain a compound known as phytoestrogen.
 It’s believed that the body misinterprets phytoestrogen as an actual estrogen compound, which understandably causes confusion and potentially disrupts a healthy hormone balance.
 While these claims are debated, there are so many other great protein powder options out there that we recommend just skipping soy protein powders.